prajolshrestha/prajolshrestha.github.io/_posts/2024-02-01-productivity.md

 3. Get Intuition
 4. Code
 5. Go to 1. until you understand the Big Picture, then go to 6.
+6. Reality check: Use your data (prior + likelihood) to inform your decision of understanding.
+Do I make myself clear or am I trapped in an Intelligence trap?
-6. Identify Information Gap.
+7. Identify Information Gap.
 [Difference between existing Knowledge and objective]
-7. Focus on high-impact tasks.
+8. Focus on high-impact tasks.
 Don't get caught up in simply being busy.
 [Be productive, not busy]
-8. Use your data (prior + likelihood) to inform your decision of understanding
 9. Practice a lot
 10. Build things with your current skill set but not so complex that you drown.
 11. Spaced Repetition